 4. Backdrop

 A backdrop can be used if you want to focus on your object or subject with a blank background.
-For example, if you want to take someone’s portrait for their visa, you can use this backdrop.
-Or else, if you want to add another background with an editing tool, you can use a green backdrop that is usually used by streamers.
+For example, if you’re going to take someone’s portrait for their visa, you can use this backdrop.
+Alternatively, if you want to add another background using an editing tool, you can use a green backdrop, which is typically used by streamers.

-Read also: 7 DIY Photo Backdrops Ideas
+Read also: 7 DIY Photo Backdrop Ideas.